MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-outlook.md

 All of these keys are CFPreferences-compatible, which means that they can be set by using enterprise management (MDM) software for Mac, such as Microsoft Intune and Jamf Pro.

 > [!IMPORTANT]
-> Preferences that are marked as Yes to 'Requires Configuration Profile' in the tables below can only be set via a Configuration Profile.
+> Preferences that are marked as Yes to 'Requires Configuration Profile' in the consecutive tables can only be set via a Configuration Profile.
 In these case, use of the defaults command is ineffective.

 The following list shows the preferences that are covered in this article: